Refugee-Learning-Accelerator/rla-course-central/challenge3/concept.md

 ## Description

-*[Augmented Reality could be used to support language learning by making an educational game, a simple game that can project 3d object on the space like multiple choice questions that can be added by other with a simple tool (our app) then anybody can play it after it passes a check.
+*[Augmented Reality could be used to support learning in general by making an educational game, a simple game that can project 3d object on the space like multiple choice questions that can be added by other with a simple tool (our app) then anybody can play it after it passes a check.
 The questions should be educational ones and simple, and since it's from different people it will not boring. ]*

 ## Questions